chemouna/IntroductionToAlgorithms/introtoalgorithms-java/src/main/java/com/mounacheikhna/introtoalgorithms/chapter2/Chapter2.md

 d. the invariants proved in c/ showed that the algorithms computs the sum corresponding to the value of the polynomial computed at x

+## Problem 2.4
+a.
+(2, 1), (3, 1), (8, 6), (8, 1), and (6, 1).

+b. the array with all elements in reverse order, has (n - 1) + (n - 2) + ... + 2 + 1 = n (n - 1) / 2 inversions

+c. running time of insertion sort is a constant times the number of inversions, The reason being more inversions means most of the array is reverse sorted, i.e. more swaps to perform in the while loop.
+So, the higher the number of inversions in an array, the longer insertion sort will take to sort the array.

+d. recursively divide the array into halves and count number of inversions in the sub-arrays.
+This will result in lg n steps and Θ(n) operations in each step to count the inversions.
+All in all a Θ(n lg n) algorithm.